bgamari/ghc-users-guide/content/all-flags.gen.rst

     Set the default RTS options to ⟨opts⟩.

 ``-no-rtsopts-suggestions``
-    Don't print RTS suggestions about linking with :ghc-flag:`rtsopts`.
+    Don't print RTS suggestions about linking with :ghc-flag:`-rtsopts`.

 ``-no-link``
     Omit linking